How to Apply

 Ross is consistently ranked among the world's leading business schools.
 Academic degree programs include the BBA, MBA, Part-time MBA (Online, Evening, and Weekend formats), Executive MBA, Global MBA, Master of Accounting, Master of Supply Chain Management, Master of Management, and PhD.
 In addition, the school delivers open-enrollment and custom executive education programs targeting general management, leadership development, and strategic human resource management.

-Purpose The Stephen M. Ross School of Business is launching an Online MBA Program in September 2019.
-We are currently seeking a part-time Instructional Support Specialist to support the ACC 533 Principles of Financial Accounting course for the Fall “A” 2019 term (mid-August through October).
+Purpose The Stephen M. Ross School of Business launched an Online MBA Program in September 2019.
+We are currently seeking a part-time Instructional Support Specialist to support the MO 533 Leading People and Organizations course for the Winter 2021 term (January through mid-February).
 The online program will include both asynchronous (on-demand) course material and synchronous (classroom) sessions.
 This individual will support both the Faculty Lead of the course and students.

-- Primary contact for questions from students; provide one-on-one explanations of course content and concepts via email, phone discussions or other remote methods.
+- Primary contact for questions from students; provide one-on-one and group explanations of course content and concepts via email, phone, discussion boards or other remote methods.

 - Grade assignments and exams.